enasequence/read_docs/submit/general-guide/webin-cli.md

 The required command line options are explained below.
 Please remember to mount local directories containing the files to submit so that they available to the running container.

+## Configuring Your Firewall For ENA Upload

+Some users may encounter problems connecting to the ENA FTP service, a necessary step in Webin-CLI submission.
+A possible solution to this is to ensure that your firewall is configured appropriately to allow you to connect to this
+service:

+- `Configuring Your Firewall For ENA Upload <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html#appendix-configuring-your-firewall-for-ena-upload>`_

 ## Proxy Servers

 If your organisation uses a https proxy you can set the following Java properties to instruct